gitkraken/gitlens-docs/gitlens/gitlens-features.md

 <img src="/wp-content/uploads/gl-launchpad-quickpick.png" class="img-bordered img-responsive center">

 <div class='callout callout--basic'>
-    <p>Currently, this view is supported for GitHub repositories.
-In order to see the Launchpad, you will need to connect the <a href="https://help.gitkraken.com/gitlens/gitlens-features/#connecting-the-github-integration">GitHub Integration</a> .</p>
+    <p>Currently, this view is supported for GitHub.com and GitLab.com repositories.
+In order to see the Launchpad, you will need to connect the <a href="https://help.gitkraken.com/gitlens/gitlens-features/#connecting-the-github-and-gitlab-integration">GitHub Integration</a> .</p>
 </div>

 The Launchpad can be accessed from the command palette (`command/ctrl + shift + P`) by searching `GitLens: Open Launchpad` or select the Pull Request from the status bar in VS Code.